Tuuliayr/delivery-fee-calculator/README.md

 ## About

 This is a solution to the preliminary assignment for frontend internship, a delivery fee calculator.\
-The delivery price depends on the cart value, the number of items in the cart, the time of the order, and the delivery distance.\
+The delivery price depends on the cart value, the number of items in the cart, the time of the order, and the delivery distance.

 ## Technologies used
-React + TS
+React and TypeScript

 ## Setup

+Install dependencies:

+### `npm start`

 In the project directory, you can run from the command prompt: